open-feature/openfeature.dev/blog/2023-11-01-feature-flags-sdks-architectures.md

 ---

 Server-side feature flag software development kits (SDKs) are a common way to integrate feature flags into your microservice application architecture.
-Feature flag SDKs have several functionalities, mainly feature flag evaluation with or without context.
+Feature flag SDKs have several functionalities, but the primary purpose is performing a feature flag evaluation using contextual information.
-Each Feature flag service can publish SDKs in multiple programming languages.
+Each feature flag service can publish SDKs in multiple programming languages.
-The Feature flag services commonly expose APIs via endpoints like REST HTTP and/or gRPC.
+A feature flag service commonly exposes APIs via endpoints like REST HTTP and/or gRPC.
 SDKs are an important layer, as network traffic loads affect both the application and the feature flag service.
-When the feature flag service is a Cloud SaaS service, often it supports a relay proxy or a sidecar application, which can be deployed on an organization network.
+When the feature flag service is a cloud SaaS service, often it supports a relay proxy or a sidecar application, which can be deployed on an organization network.
-The Relay Proxy lets multiple clients connect to a local proxy, reducing the number of outbound connections to the Cloud Service.
+A relay proxy lets multiple clients connect to a local proxy, reducing the number of outbound connections to the cloud service.
 Considering that a large amount of microservices using SDK instances can be deployed, this can be significant.